MrR0b0t-23/MovieRecEngine-pypi/README.md

 # MovieRecEngine

 MovieRecEngine be an abbreviation of Movie Recommendation Engine.
-This is a simple collaborative filtering based library using Pytorch Neural Netwrok to make your Movie Recommendation System easy.
+This is a simple collaborative filtering based library using Pytorch Sequential Neural Network to make your Movie Recommendation System easy.

 *This library is in very early-stage currently!
 So, there might be remarkable changes.*